Sidewalk tables at a restaurant in downtown Tulsa.

 I posted this photo on Instagram.
 It is the “Urban” filter on the Prisma app.
 I love prisma.
 Maybe I love it too much.

 I was taking a noontime stroll Thursday on 7th Street, not too far from the Double Tree Hotel in downtown Tulsa when I heard some yelling behind me.
 I turned around and I saw this guy, looked to be in his late 20’s or early 30’s running toward me chased my two other guys.
 They were yelling at me to stop him!!
 I had no intention of doing any such thing and wouldn’t know how anyways.
 Then appearing out of nowhere was a police car that passed within a few feet of me, and then stopped.
 The lead guy running basically run into the car and the policeman was out of car in a flash and told the guy, “Back up!!”
 And then “Turn around and puts your hands together behind your back!”
 I was impressed, the cop wasn’t yelling but he definitely had his command voice going really well.
 I thought he was doing his job in a very professional manner.

 This was all happening within five feet of me which I decided was too close so I started walking on and I stopped and turned a couple times to see what was going on and I noticed the cop studying me really hard but I guess that I didn’t look like a criminal or anything so besides the middle level bureaucrat that I am so I just kept walking on, wondering, “What did the guy do?”
 I had wanted to take some photos of what was going but the cop had his hands full and I didn’t want to be a distraction to his task at hand.

-My theory is that the great majority of criminals are just not very smart.
+With the help of the Tips From Recovering from a San Antonio Workplace Accident, my theory is that the great majority of criminals are just not very smart.
 It takes a real dummy though to take off on foot from an area with the highest concentration of law enforcement officers in the city.